Jamessshhh/Studentmanagementsystem/README.md

 🎯 Usage

-Adding Students
+-Adding Students

-Click the "Add New Student" button.
+-Click the "Add New Student" button.

-Enter student details and tap "Add Student".
+-Enter student details and tap "Add Student".

-Sorting Students
+-Sorting Students

-Click "Sort by Marks" to toggle sorting order.
+-Click "Sort by Marks" to toggle sorting order.

 Deleting Students

-Swipe left on a student entry and tap "Delete".
+-Swipe left on a student entry and tap "Delete".

-Viewing Average Grade
+-Viewing Average Grade

-The average grade is displayed at the bottom of the screen.
+-The average grade is displayed at the bottom of the screen.

 🏗️ Technologies Used

-Swift 5 – Programming Language
+-Swift 5 – Programming Language

-SwiftUI – UI Framework
+-SwiftUI – UI Framework

-MVVM Architecture – Clean code structure
+-MVVM Architecture – Clean code structure

 🔮 Future Improvements